Queen of Soul also leaves a powerful civil rights legacy

 Long after the civil rights movement ended, Franklin remained committed to social justice, helping Sharpton as he began his organization, the National Action Network, in New York.
 She would call Sharpton for updates on the emerging Black Lives Matter movement, asking about such cases as those of Trayvon Martin and Eric Garner.

+"She gave so much to so many people, from Dr. King, to Mandela, to Barack Obama," said Rev. Jesse Jackson, a longtime friend who visited her the day before her death.

-Her presence and influence were as valuable to the movement as her financial contributions, Sharpton said, pointing out that Franklin was an icon in the black community long before Barack Obama was elected president.
+Her presence and influence were as valuable to the movement as her financial contributions, Sharpton said.

-"To have someone like that that involved and interested ... was a statement," Sharpton said.
+"To have someone like that that involved and interested ... was a statement," he said.
 "It gave all the credibility in the world.
 Others had celebrity, but she had gravity and respect."

 For more, visit https://apnews.com/tag/ArethaFranklin